ObviousStudios/Scratch-Ext-Utils/README.md

 ```

 #### Adding a block
-extension.addBlock() allows you to create a block in your extension
+extension.addBlock() allows you to create a block in your extension <br />
-the first argument is the text.
+the first argument is the text. <br />
-the second is the block's ID.
+the second is the block's ID. <br />
-the third is the block type.
+the third is the block type. <br />
-the fourth is the functions code.
+the fourth is the functions code. <br />
-the fifth is optional but allows you to overide and modify values in the block.
+the fifth is optional but allows you to overide and modify values in the block. <br />
 ```js
 extension.addBlock("Test Block [testArg]","tBlock",Scratch.BlockType.BOOLEAN,
 // The blocks code goes after the block type